ajf214/personal-arm-templates/Boilerplate/managing-blueprints-as-code.md

 # Managing Blueprints as Code

 #### !!
 Disclaimer !!
 This doc is based on a powershell script that is managed by the community and is not officially supported by Microsoft.
 The Blueprints team is fast at work finishing official powershell cmdlets and azure cli commands.
+This doc will be updated once that happens.

 ## Prerequisites